-The overall performance over the 2021/22 year is at 86.50%.
-Whilst this is below the benchmark of 100%, once again, this primarily due to the increase in the number of leavers with deferred benefits and the aggregations arising as a result.
+The overall performance over the 2022/23 year is at 92.50%.
+This is an improvement on the previous year as we have seen the restructure of the Administration team bed in.
+Whilst this remains below the benchmark of 100%, once again, this is primarily due to the increasing numbers of leavers with deferred benefits and the aggregations arising as a result.

-The following tables are also calculated using a system that is still in development, so there may be a slight discrepancy in some of the values whilst development continues.
+The following tables are also calculated using a system that is being continuously developed, so there may be a slight discrepancy in some of the values whilst development continues.
 However, best efforts have been made to provide meaningful results.